Regardless of whether or not Apple’s iPad is the future of computing, do you, as a small business owner, need one now?

 Perkins dismisses the criticism that the iPad is little more than a larger iPhone as irrelevant.

-So, one selling point is that it’s less cumbersome than a laptop, and as immersive and functional as an iPhone.
+So, one selling point is that it’s less cumbersome than a laptop and as immersive and functional as an iPhone.

 Copywriter Sally Bagshaw was concerned that the iPad wasn’t more geared towards content creation, but found it quite effective after living with it for a while.

-‘Initially I was concerned that the iPad wasn’t going to meet my word processing requirements (as a copywriter I need to produce content, not just consume it).
+‘Initially, I was concerned that the iPad wasn’t going to meet my word processing requirements (as a copywriter I need to produce content, not just consume it).
 But I’ve been pleasantly surprised.
 I’ve found that with an iPad I am truly mobile.
-I can manage my email, contacts and files without lugging around my heavy laptop.
+I can manage my email, contacts, and files without lugging around my heavy laptop.
 I can write in a cafe, show clients projects, and keep up with my blogging.
-I’d say it’s iPad an essential business tool for anyone on the go who is sick of working on a smart phone but doesn’t want to take a laptop.’
+I’d say it’s iPad an essential business tool for anyone on the go who is sick of working on a smartphone but doesn’t want to take a laptop.’

-Michael Haywood of Quiet Acoustics found that the inflexibility of the device caused him to work more efficiently with his almost-entirely cloud-based business.
+Michael Haywood of Quiet Acoustics found that the inflexibility of the device caused him to work more efficiently with his almost entirely cloud-based business.

-‘All my business resources are online, so I run a drop box and I have my marketing, business and accounts materials in there.
-My marketing contains all my testimonials and video demonstrations, so much of the appeal of the iPad is being able to show these to clients at restaurants and cafes etc. I also have business docs online, and my book-keeping and payroll are entirely online.
-I don’t even have to communicate with my book-keeper anymore, she just accesses the information herself.’
+‘All my business resources are online, so I run a dropbox, and I have my marketing, business, and accounts materials in there.
+My marketing contains all my testimonials and video demonstrations, so much of the appeal of the iPad is being able to show these to clients at restaurants and cafes, etc. I also have business docs online, and my book-keeping and payroll are entirely online.
+I don’t even have to communicate with my bookkeeper anymore, she just accesses the information herself.’

 When asked about the weaknesses of the device, Haywood responds promptly: ‘It’s terrible for graphic design and not very powerful for word processing.
 You can do basic editing on word docs and spreadsheets, but you can’t do anything complex.
 It forced me to document templates for every step of the entire business.
-It’s made me systematise everything I do.’
+It’s made me systematize everything I do.’